A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 where $V_{ij}$ represents the semantic vectors of the description for the $j$-th package in the $i$-th group and $Sim(p_{ij},p_{ik})$ denotes the functional similarity between the $j$-th package and $k$-th package in the $i$-th group.

-To quantify the dependency degree, we measure it by the path length in the package dependency graph.
-This approach effectively reflects the relationships between packages, as a shorter distance between nodes in the graph indicates a higher degree of dependency.
+Then, we quantify the dependency degree by the path length in the package dependency graph.
+It can reflect the relationships between packages effectively, as a shorter path in the graph indicates a higher degree of dependency.

 where $d(p_{ij},p_{ik})$ and $dep(p_{ij},p_{ik})$ denotes the path length and dependency degree between the j-th packages and the k-th package in the i-th group, respectively.

 Finally, since functional similarity and dependency degree are two relatively independent aspects, we take the larger value between them.
 Thus, we first calculate the similarity score (\ie equation \ref{sim}) and dependency degree (\ie equation \ref{dep}) between any two packages in a group and then take the average as the compact value for a group.